Layouts

 The "default layout" (what is presented in VIA by default) is defined as all keys without the option,choice in the bottom-right label, and all keys which have option,0 in the bottom-right label (i.e. the "default" choice for all the layout options).
 VIA will use the bounding box of all the key in the "default layout" as the extent of the "keyboard", so layout option choices can be positioned above, below, left or right of this bounding box.

 Layout option choices must all have the same coverage, i.e. they overlap exactly in shape, but can vary in keycap sizes and arrangement.
 Layout option choices must be aligned either vertically or horizontally with the "default" layout option.
-They must all contain the switch matrix co-ordinates in the top-left label.
-Note that setting the switch matrix co-ordinates may require testing real hardware.
-For example, the non-split (center) switch of a split shift or backspace may be connected in parallel to the switch to the left or right.
-One can put different keycodes in a split key scenarion and test which keycode event is sent when the center switch is pressed or shorted.
+They must all contain the switch matrix coordinates in the top-left label.
+Setting those coordinates may require testing real hardware.
+For example, the non-split center switch of a split Shift or Backspace may be connected in parallel to the switch on either side.
+Assign different keycodes to the candidate matrix positions and test which event is sent when the center switch is pressed or shorted.

 Layout options should be at the finest granularity possible.
 For example, ANSI/ISO should be defined as three separate layout options, ANSI/ISO Enter, Split Left Shift, Split Right Shift.